The Hunger Games (film): Release

-Home media

 The film was released in North America and the Netherlands on DVD and Blu-ray Disc on August 18, 2012.
 Extras include The World is Watching: Making The Hunger Games, numerous featurettes, the propaganda video in its entire form, a talk with the director Gary Ross and also Elvis Mitchell and a marketing archive.

 In its first weekend on sale, Lionsgate reported that 3.8 million DVD/Blu-ray Disc copies of the movie were sold, with more than one-third in the Blu-ray Disc format.
 Three weeks after the release of the movie to home media formats in the US, over 5 million DVD units and 3.7 million Blu-ray Disc units have been sold.
 With 10,336,637 units sold by the end of the year, it became the top-selling video of 2012.
 The entire Hunger Games series was released on 4K UHD Blu-Ray on November 8, 2016.